Trinitas/SimpleIRC/README.md

 SimpleIRC
 =========

-a simple irc connection just for fun
+Make a simple irc connection! just for fun